sonata-project/SonataClassificationBundle/UPGRADE-4.0.md

 ## Final classes

-Some classes  are now `final` and should not be overridden:
+Some classes are declared as `final` and MUST NOT be overridden:

 * `Sonata\ClassificationBundle\Admin\CategoryAdmin`
 * `Sonata\ClassificationBundle\Admin\CollectionAdmin`